Muh-Afnan/Muh-Afnan/README.md

 ---

 ## 🎯 My Goal
-Pursue a **PhD in AI/ML** abroad, contribute to impactful open-source research, and keep pushing boundaries in applied AI.
+Pursue a **PhD in AI/ML**, contribute to impactful open-source research, and keep pushing boundaries in applied AI.

 ---